S4 method for class 'MSAassess'

 The accompanying plot function returns a line plot for a 1-dimensional profile or a contour plot for a two dimensional profile.
 Will plot the negative log likelihood or negative log prior (better fit with lower values).

 Relative values are obtained by subtracting from the fitted value.
-See attr(x, "fitted")
+See attr(x$profile, "fitted")